itswcl/java_lect/java_project.md

         # index(Model model)
         List<Book> allbooks = bookService.allboks();
         model.addAttribute("allbooks", allbooks);
+    - route for edit page
+    - route for edit request
 # tip - control + click to see the original location for the stuff
 11. create the jsp file from index.jsp to test out first route from Controller
     1. form create
     - add new.jsp